PapediPoo/Desert_Ant_Behaviour/README.md

 If you do not have Python nor the libraries installed on your system:

-1. Install Python 3.7.4 using the excecutables on https://www.python.org/downloads/release/python-374/.
+1. Install Python 3.7.4 using the executables on https://www.python.org/downloads/release/python-374/.
 2. Install numyp and matplotlib using the following command:

         pip install numpy matplotlib